Bowel (Colorectal) Cancer

 Symptoms and diagnosis of bowel (colorectal) cancer

-- Some of the symptoms of bowel (colorectal) cancer are:
+Some of the symptoms of bowel (colorectal) cancer are:

-- blood in the stools,
+- blood in the stool

-- a persistent change in bowel habit,
+- a persistent change in bowel habit

-- unexplained weight loss,
+- unexplained weight loss

-- unexplained tiredness,
+- unexplained tiredness and breathlessness

-- anaemia,
+- anaemia

-- pain in the stomach (abdomen) or back passage,
+- pain in the stomach (abdomen) or back passage

-- pain, discomfort or bloating after eating and a
+- pain, discomfort or bloating after eating

-- a feeling that the bowels have not been entirely emptied.
+- a feeling that the bowels have not been entirely emptied

 These symptoms do not always mean a person has bowel (colorectal) cancer as they can also be symptoms of other, less serious illnesses.
 It is possible to have some rather than all the symptoms, or to have the disease for some time without noticing any symptoms at all.
 This makes it hard to decide when to see a doctor.
 It also makes it hard for a doctor to know when to refer someone for further investigations.
-NICE – National Institute for Health and Care Excellence has produced guidelines which help GP’s make decisions about when to refer people to specialists when they present with symptoms that could be caused by cancer.
+The National Institute for Health and Care Excellence (NICE) has produced guidelines which help GPs make decisions about when to refer people to specialists when they present with symptoms that could be caused by cancer.

 People who do not have classic symptoms or who are considerably younger than average when they develop the disease often experience misdiagnoses and delayed treatment.